redtachyons/test/PITCHME.md

 +++

 # Copy on Write
-- Process and threads for independent execution
-- Processes have own memory space |
-- Threads share memory in the parent process |
-- Copy on write is an os feature which enables sharing of space between child processes till they are modified by one of the process
+- Copy on write is an os feature which enables sharing of space between child processes till they are modified by one of the process |

-+++

-- Ruby couldn't take advantage of this since we where changing objects for marking
+- Ruby couldn't take advantage of this since we where changing objects for marking |
 - Bitmap marking take care of this by keeping marks out of the object |
+- Made huge impact in multi process servers like unicorn
 - Introduced by Narihiro Nakamura |

 ---